-- 1. On the right side of the top navigation bar, click 🥸. - 2.
-On the left navigation pane, select System > NAT Configuration > Interface Settings. - 3.
+- On the left navigation pane, click and select System > NAT Configuration > Interface Settings. - 2.
 Enter the following details:

 Field Description

 Management Interface Management interface

 Data Interface Data interface

 For both the interfaces, you can choose one of the following options: